IntelSmartEdge/docs/experience-kits/developer-experience-kit-advanced-install.md

 - Update following things in `inventory/default/group_vars/all/10-default.yml`
   - Comment out proxy settings(http_proxy, https_proxy, ftp_proxy and all_proxy) and set  no_proxy to ""
   - Add host name of AWS instance public IP in `/etc/hosts` for both IPv4 and IPv6.
-  - Set `pccs_user_password` and `pccs_admin_password`.
+  - Set `pccs_user_password`.
 Make sure password should contain at least 12 characters.(This setting is for application security with Intel® SGX feature).
   - Set `kmra_apphsm_ip` and `sgx_pccs_ip` to AWS instance public IP.
 These parameters are required for KMRA feature.
   - Set `pccs_api_key` which is required by PCCS to access Intel® PCS servers.
 To get API key follow the instructions [here](/components/security/application-security-using-sgx.md#How-to-subscribe-to-Intel-PCS-Service)
 - Update following things in `inventory.yml`